 In this way, the film feels very Hobbesian in its depiction of a savage state of nature where any man can be killed on a whim in the name of survival.
 The screenwriters also lessen Washizu’s ambitions; he becomes a Lord of a garrison as opposed to a ruler of a nation, which ultimately gives credence to the Hobbesian reading as the societal structure hints at Civil strife, the conditions of which the English Political Philosopher wrote his treatise, Leviathan under in the 17th century.

 Finally, the film is punctuated by a powerful and lingering central performance from Toshiro Mifune.
 Mifune balances, manic energy and fury with a captivating inner turmoil.
 The scene that encapsulates these strings of different emotions is when he kills a messenger who tells him that failed to kill Miki’s son.
 At first, Washizu lunges at him with frightening anger as he stabs the messenger.
-Then he slowly turns away from the flinching body and is keeping his eyes on it in a manner akin to Predator watching on its prey.
-Through the course of the scene as messenger slowly succumbs to death’s cold embrace, Mifune’s facial expressions change from satisfaction to guilt over his actions to outright fear.
+Then he slowly turns away from the flinching body and is keeping his eyes on it in a manner akin to a predator watching on its prey.
+Through the course of the scene as the messenger slowly succumbs to death’s cold embrace, Mifune’s facial expressions change from satisfaction to guilt over his actions to outright fear.

 The Revenant (2016)